BLIND YET SEEING THE LIGHT! The Story Of My Life And Ministry.

 My learning continued.
 I learned shapes, braille, typing, music, and just how good rice and gravy tasted at supper after band practice in the evening.
 Yes, in South Carolina, we had rice.
 Rice is nice, but, oh, what a price!
 We had everything, rice.
 Rice pudding, rice bread, rice and gravy (leave that one alone, I like _it), rice and corn.
 Sometimes, I think we even had rice and rice! then, it came.
 They served it up to us in the 7 AM chow line, rice, with sugar on top and milk poured over for breakfast.
 That, was the killer!
 Come to think of it, I still like rice.
 At least, it was better than that old slimy oatmeal that they had.
 And milk, heavens to Betsy, we had milk, three times a day, at every meal.

 Then, our first grade teacher, Mrs. Davis, decided that we needed a carton of milk for recess.
 And, then, it happened, she stood in front of us and saw that we drunk it.
 And, I got a hold of a bad one.
 Yuck, a-mercy, it stunk like the devil.
 She thought she was doing us a favor, but, I like to have died right then and there.
 And, there was Grits.
 Have you ever seen yellow Grits?
 Well, we had them.
 They were so yellow.
 With my limited vision, I could actually see the yellow in them.
 Cream of wheat?
 Don't even talk about it. why it would exist upon the earth as a product for human consumption?
 I haven't the slightest.
 Sometimes, when the weather got hot, we would actually have tea, tea! for dinner and supper, too.
 Oh, it was _so good!
 It almost looked red to me in those little drinking glasses.
 But, all the food wasn't bad.
 They had a dessert in those days which I've never been able to find out much information about since those early years at Cedar Springs; other than the fact that it was a special recipe from the husband of one of our House Mothers.
 It was something called, Sally Anne. they were given to us as perfectly circular cakes, about 6 inches across and between an inch or two high.
 To my limited vision, the inner cake part looked dark, and, it was glazed over with a fudge or devil-food-type icing.
 Now, you just tell me, Don't that sound good?
 Have you ever heard of anything like that?
-Well, I still have contact with a couple of my old school buds, and they tell me that it was a recipe from the husband of one of our care taker ladies.
+Well, I still have contact with a couple of my old school buds, and they tell me that, besides being yummy good, that they also remembered that it was a recipe from the husband of one of our care taker ladies.
 I guess I'm so crazy about it because I love chocolate!

 Then, sometime around the mid or late 1960's, they started talking about a big word that I didn't understand, something like 'integration' or, something along them lines. they used this other big word that sounded something like, segr-a-gation. they said it was wrong, whatever it was.
 There was a building on campus that we never got to go to.
 It was called Ballard Hall, but, somehow it got its name changed to Spring Hall.
 They said that everybody ought to be put together in school.
 Well, that sounded pretty groovy to me. then, all of a sudden, these black dudes started showing up.
 I think the girls' department had them, too, but, I don't reckon they were dudes. they must have called them Dudies, er somethin.
 Word got out that they were really there all the time, but I never seen em before.
 Oh, you know, us blind folks say, "See" and "Watch" just like you who can see, do.
 We talk just like yall.
 I "Watched" TV last night, or, I "Saw" the ball game, when in reality, "we ain't seen nothin!"
 Anyhow, I liked the black dudes.
 Still do, though I must admit, their feet 'stank' and their head felt funny!